vmichalecki/e-commerce-backend/README.md

 ## Tests

-With your preferred API client, test each route with POST, GET, PUT, and DELETE to CRUD your database.
+With your preferred API client, test each route with POST, GET, PUT, and DELETE to perform RESTful CRUD operations on your database.

 ## Questions